WilliamSease/F7200/README.md

 Edit `OPTIONS.json` and `colorSchemes.json` in the theme root before use to change fonts, colors.

-Examples of configurations you can achieve with `OPTIONS.json` (find these in `./preDesignOptionsConfigs`)
+Examples of configurations you can achieve with `OPTIONS.json` (find these in `./preDesignedOptionsConfigs`)

+References for the fonts and color schemes in `./public` (root of release)

 `feisar.json`